 5. The Krishna Janmabhoomi Temple

 The Sri Krishna Janmabhoomi temple, also simply called the Krishna Janmabhoomi, Krishna Janmasthan or Kesava Deo Temple is located in the holy city of Mathura, Uttar Pradesh.
-Like the Dwarkadish Temple in Dwarka, Gujarat, the Krishna Janmabhoomi temple is also said to have been built by the Hindu god Krishna’s grandson, Vajra.
+Like the Dwarkadish Temple in Dwarka, Gujarat, the Krishna Janmabhoomi temple is also said to have been built by the Lord Krishna’s grandson, Vajra.
 Legends say that Mathura is said to be the birthplace of the god, and locals believe that the temple was made 5,000 years ago.
 While the mythical Yadava king is credited for its creation, the temple underwent a significant upgrade during the reign of Chandragupta II, around 400 AD.

 After being demolished in 1017 AD, the temple was rebuilt by Bir Singh Bundela or Vir Singh Deo, an Orchha king under the Mughal Empire.
 The Krishna Janmbhoomi temple was also destroyed by emperor Aurangzeb and a Dargah was built above the Keshava Deo Temple.
 It was a majestic temple and still can be seen from miles away.
 With the next temple only being built in 1965 after a long political dispute that is still ongoing.
-This fourth temple is what you see today, but the historical center of this place remains unchanged; you can still see the ancient prison cell where it is said that Krishna was born on a dark, rainy night.
+This fourth temple is what you see today, but the historical center of this place remains unchanged; you can still see the ancient prison cell where it is said that Lord Krishna was born on a dark, rainy night.
 Inside the mosque, broken and defaced sculptures inside the mosque made up of temple ruins.
 There is stone installed by ASI that proudly states the fact that this site was actually made by the ruins of the temple.

 6. Somnath Temple